• (314) 516-8419

 8:10 Environmental Impact of PD: Facilitating a Path to Green Dialysis

-Topic Experts: Megha Salani; M. Camila Bermudez; Ankur Shah
+Topic Experts: Megha Salani, MD; M. Camila Bermudez, MD; Ankur Shah, MD, MPH

 Three small roundtable group discussions will focus on the environmental effect of peritoneal dialysis delivery.
 Topic experts will lead and facilitate group discussions on 1) the carbon footprint of peritoneal dialysis, 2) potential solutions to help reduce the carbon footprint of peritoneal dialysis, 3) encouraging the different stakeholders to adopt green dialysis.